ph4r05/py-lz4framed/README.md

 - This module is also available via [Anaconda (conda-forge)](https://anaconda.org/conda-forge/py-lz4framed)
 - PyPI releases are signed with the [Iotic Labs Software release signing key](https://iotic-labs.com/iotic-labs.com.asc)

+# Improvements

+This fork has several improvements I needed for my other project.

+The scenario improvements address is downloading & decompressing large LZ4 data stream on the fly (hundreds of GBs).
+If the download stream is interrupted the original decompressor had no way to resume the decompression where it stopped.

+The main motivation is to recover from these interruptions.
+Decompressor object now supports changing of the file-like object that is read from.
+If input socket stream went down we can re-connect and continue from the position it stopped.
+More in test `test_decompressor_fp_continuation`.

+If the processing logic is more complex you can use `clone_decompression_context` to clone decompressor context (the whole decompression state) and revert to this checkpoint if something breaks.
+More in test `test_decompressor_fp_clone`.

+In order to recover also from program crashes you can marshal / serialize the decompressor context to the (byte) string which can be later unmarshalled / deserialized and continue from that point.
+Marshalled state can be stored e.g., to a file.
+More in test `test_decompressor_fp_marshalling`.

+Please note marshalled state is not fully portable between systems with different endianness & bit width (32 vs. 64).
+Most of the marshalling is already universal, but checksum state is just memcpy-ied.
+So if you transfer the state to a different machine and checksum is wrong, this might be the case.

 # Usage
 Single-function operation: